davidmarshall196/Brexit-Mapping-R/README.md

 # Brexit-Mapping-R
 A mapping of Brexit votes and ONS data at local authority level.
+A Dashboard created with flexdashboard and interactive maps created using leaflet.